nadintamer/Lexis/README.md

 ### App Evaluation
 - **Category:** Education
 - **Mobile:** Allows language learning on the go, plus games and quizzes are very suited for mobile.
-It could also use the camera for uploading content (?).
+It could also use the camera for uploading content.
 - **Story:** Users can simultaneously learn their target language and get more information / current news on topics that they're interested in.
 Games allow them to practice their vocabulary in a more "traditional" language learning context.
 - **Market:** Anybody who wants to practice their target language could potentially use this app.
 One challenge would be to ensure the difficulty is appropriate for the level of the learner (but this is probably beyond the scope of my FBU project).
 - **Habit:** Could display stats + push notifications about their vocabulary learning to keep users coming back.
 The content being curated to the user's interests would also help them use the app more.